Frequently Asked Questions

 ZEJULA My Way offers timely, customized support delivered to your inbox and your mailbox, including information about maintenance treatment and ZEJULA, and techniques and tools to help you take care of you during your time in response.

-FINANCIAL ASSISTANCE AND ACCESS
+REIMBURSEMENT ASSISTANCE AND ACCESS

 LIVING WITH RECURRENT OVARIAN CANCER